 SAFETY with an extra set of eyes on the property day-to-day or when you're away.
+Q Ø ENVIRONMENTAL BENEFITS of small-scale living and reduced commutes for local workers.

 MULTIGENERATIONAL HOUSING for adult children, aging relatives, or loved ones with special needs.